top of page

 COVENANTED AREA

-In addition, "the large continuous area of closed-canopy native bush has been identified as part of an island wide corridor of native habitat providing one of the few habitat links or natural corridors between the native forest communities on the eastern and western parts of Waiheke Island".
+"the large continuous area of closed-canopy native bush has been identified as part of an island wide corridor of native habitat providing one of the few habitat links or natural corridors between the native forest communities on the eastern and western parts of Waiheke Island".

 In addition, the current owners have engaged Waiheke Rodent Services to conduct an ongoing pest eradication plan also within the covenanted area (20.4H).